 Study of point of care full blood count test

-You are invited to take part in a study on finger-prick blood count testing.
+You are invited to take part in a study to measure the full blood count using a drop of blood taken from a finger-prick blood sample.
 Whether or not you take part is your choice.
 If you do not want to take part, you do not have to give a reason, and it will not affect the care you receive.
 If you do want to take part now, but change your mind later, you can pull out of the study at any time.

-This Participant Information Sheet will help you decide if you would like to take part.
+This Participant Information Sheet will help you decide if you would like to take part and please ask a member of the study team if you have any questions.

 If you agree to take part in this study, you will be asked to sign the Consent Form on the last page of this document.
 You will be given a copy of both the Participant Information Sheet and the Consent Form to keep.